Nokia 7.2 full review

 Android 10 ready

 Like the majority of the current Nokia range, the Nokia 7.2 is part of the Android One family.
-That means the 7.2 will get monthly security updates for three years alongside OS upgrades for two years, bringing more value to the mid-range smartphone.
+That means the 7.2 will get monthly security updates for three years alongside OS upgrades for two years, bringing more value to the budget smartphone.

 Nokia claims that the smartphone is Android 10 ready despite shipping with Android 9, and that the smartphone should receive the update in the coming months, although no specific date has been announced.